tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 The `min` and `max` states are defined in terms of their widths.

 **`font size`**\
-The size of the majority of text in your project (called 'body text' in this guide).
+The size of the majority of text in your project -- the body text size.
 Serves as the base step for your `type scale`.
 Choosing the `font size` is often done early in the design process.

 **`type scale`**\
 The ratio used to create a [modular type scale](https://utopia.fyi/blog/css-modular-scales), with `font size` being the base step.
 This can sound exotic, but it's really just a way to let math help You come up with a palette of font sizes.
 (So You don't have to ask yourself: _"should my h1 be 48px or 49px?"_)